docker/cli/docs/deprecated.md

 | Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09 |
 | Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13  |
 | Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12  |

+### API CORS headers

+**Deprecated in Release: v27.0**
+**Target For Removal In Release: v28.0**

+The `api-cors-header` configuration option for the Docker daemon is insecure, and is therefore deprecated and scheduled for removal.
+Incorrectly setting this option could leave a window of opportunity for unauthenticated cross-origin requests to be accepted by the daemon.

+Starting in Docker Engine v27.0, this flag can still be set, but it has no effect unless the environment variable `DOCKERD_DEPRECATED_CORS_HEADER` is also set to a non-empty value.

+This flag will be removed altogether in v28.0.

+This is a breaking change for authorization plugins and other programs that depend on this option for accessing the Docker API from a browser.
+If you need to access the API through a browser, use a reverse proxy.

 ### Unauthenticated TCP connections